Auto Parts Affiliate Marketing Myths

-I can’t tell you how many times I’ve heard an affiliate say that programs are rigged to deny them of commissions.
-It’s a popular conspiracy theory in affiliate circles, and it’s almost always nonsense.
+We can’t tell you how many times we’ve heard an affiliate say that programs are rigged to deny them commissions.
+It’s a popular idea in affiliate circles, and it’s almost always nonsense.

 It’s true that some affiliate programs are rigged, but these programs usually aren’t managed by reputable companies selling a well-known product.
 If you’re working with an established and well-known brand, and/or with a professionally managed program, you’re being paranoid.

 The reason?
-Established brands with professionally managed affiliate programs aren’t thinking about how they can take an extra buck or two from their affiliates – they’re wondering what they can do to grow revenue this quarter, this year, etc. What’s more, the bigger the company, the more concerns about liability.
+Established brands with professionally-managed affiliate programs aren’t thinking about how they can take an extra buck or two from their affiliates.
+They’re wondering what they can do to grow revenue this quarter, this year, and next year, too.
+What’s more, the bigger the company, the more concerns about liability.
 There’s simply too much at risk to intentionally try and rip off affiliates.

 This couldn’t be further from the truth.
 If your affiliate marketing program isn’t profitable, it’s because:

 - You don’t know your metrics (i.e. the lifetime value of each new customer, how the customer acquisition cost in your affiliate program compares to other channels, etc.)